pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_57.md

+[European Agency for Safety and Health at Work logo]

+Contract no: [complete]

 EC - FWC services Dec 2018

-Contract no: [complete]
+[EU flag with circle of stars]

 d) a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing;
 e) measures to protect personal data from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to personal data transmitted, stored or otherwise processed.